centerforaisafety/ccc-docs/docs/guides/connect/juypter.md

 !!! info "Prerequisites"
     - You can SSH into the cluster (e.g. ssh username@compute.safe.ai).
-    - You already have Anaconda (or another Python environment) installed.
+    - Anaconda (or another Python environment) installed.

 ### **Connect to the Cluster**